 Where do I get SVG cut files to make little houses?

-There are lots of places to get SVG cut files.
+There are many places to get SVG cut files.
 I have a number of them for free in the Paper Glitter Glue library.

 For example, this is one of my favorites - the 2019 Habitat for Halloween House that I auctioned off for Habitat.